 • Acemoglu and Robinson appear to interpret the statement "The principle of my reform is, to prevent the necessity for revolution" to mean that Earl Grey thought that the reform was necessary to prevent rebellion.
 I disagree: by "revolution" he meant not rebellion, but a wholesale change in the electoral system, including universal suffrage.
-He believed that the relatively minor changes in the Reform Bill would satisfy the population, making further ("revolutionary") changes unnecessary.
+He believed that the relatively minor6 changes in the Reform Bill would satisfy the population, making further ("revolutionary") changes unnecessary.
 The context of his statement is the following passage.

-my object would be to propose-if the happy medium can be found such a reform as would in this respect satisfy the public expectation, without endangering-here was the limit, and the only limit-by sudden change and violent disturbance, the settled institutions of the country.
+my object would be to propose-if the happy medium can be found-such a reform as would in this respect satisfy the public expectation, without endangering-here was the limit, and the only limit-by sudden change and violent disturbance, the settled institutions of the country.
 Does my noble friend mean to say, that a reform which rests on that principle will be at once rejected by the country?
 If so, I tell him that those who would thus reject it expect revolution and not reform.
 My great object is, the desire of preventing that which, be it needed as it may, must always be the greatest of all possible political evils.
 The principle of my reform is, to prevent the necessity for revolution.
-And I must say, I do not think it fair of my noble friend to look for a declaration less limited, or to wish for details.
-I trust the House will be satisfied with the principle and the limit I lay down, which seems to have been so much misunderstood by the noble Earl.
-When did he find that I limited the reform to giving Representatives to the large towns?
-The principle on which I mean to act is neither more nor less than that of reforming to preserve, and not to overthrow.
-(Hansard, House of Lords, 22 November 1830, vol 1, c613.)
+And I must

+4Hansard, House of Lords, 22 November 1830, vol 1, c606.